CouncilofLorien/counciloflorien.github.io/docs/the-one-rulebook.md

 | contents | contents |

-## The Middle-earth CCG
+# INTRODUCTION

 The _Middle-earth collectible card game_ was published by Iron Crown Enterprises (ICE), Charlottesville, Virginia USA between 1995 and 1998.
 It was printed as a two base sets (_The Wizards_ and _The Lidless Eye_) and five expansions (_The Dragons_, _Dark Minions_, _Against the Shadow_, _The White Hand_, and _The Balrog_).
 The _Middle-earth CCG_, _The Hobbit_, _The Lord of the Rings_, and all characters and places therein are trademark properties under the eye of the Dark Power that rules the License.

-### Introduction
+## OVERVIEW

 During the Third Age, Sauron the Dark Lord returned and threatened to enslave all of Middle-earth.
-Against Sauron's threat, the Valar sent five Maiar, known as "Wizards," to Middle-earth to unite and counsel the Free.
-These five were known as “Wizards” (also called Istari) in Middle-earth, and individually they were called: Gandalf, Saruman, Radagast, Alatar, and Pallando.
+Against Sauron's threat, the Valar sent five Wizards to Middle-earth to unite and counsel the Free People.

-_Middle-earth: The Wizards_ lets you play one of these five Wizards.
-Your goal is to marshal the forces of the Free Peoples so that Sauron can be resisted until the One Ring is destroyed.
+_Middle-earth: The Wizards_ lets you play one of these five Wizards: Gandalf, Saruman, Radagast, Alatar, and Pallando.
+Your goal is to marshal the forces of the Free Peoples so that Sauron can be resisted until _The One Ring_ is destroyed.

-_Middle-earth: The Lidless Eye (MELE)_ lets you play one of Sauron's nine Ringwraiths, the Nazgul.
+_Middle-earth: The Lidless Eye (MELE)_ lets you play one of Sauron's nine Ringwraiths: the Witch-king of Angmar, Khamul the Easterling, and seven others.
 Your goal is to marshal enough resources so that the Dark Lord will be confident enough to send you and your armies to launch the first blow necessary to crush the Free Peoples.

 _Middle-earth: The White Hand_ lets you play as a "Fallen-wizard" corrupted by power.
 You pursue your own goals using both good and evil resources as you will use to achieve your ends.

 _Middle-earth: The Balrog_ lets you play as The Balrog.
 Your goals are basic and simple---accumulate power and destroy your enemies.

+While direct conflict and attempts dominate can occur between the different alignments of companies, most conflict takes the form of _hazards_.
+Hazards are not "controlled" by the Wizard or Ringwraith players, but rather they represent the evil or dangerous forces that are abroad in Middle-earth, which the players use against one another.

+## USING THIS RULEBOOK

 ### Alignment

-You may choose between three _alignments_ which determine the types of cards that may be included in your deck and the rules you follow:
+As a player you may choose between three _alignments_ which determine the types of cards that may be included in your deck and the rules you follow:
-- _Heroes of the Free People_---The Hero alignment includes Wizard players using hero characters and resources.
+- _Heroes of the Free People_---A Hero player uses hero characters (light blue frame) and hero resources (copper frame) and may play as one of the five Wizards (different colored frames).
-- _Minions of Morgoth_---The Minion alignment includes Ringwraith, Sauron, and Balrog players using minion characters and resources.
+- _Minions of Morgoth_---A Minion player uses minion characters (purple frame) and minion resources (dark blue frame) and may play as a Ringwraith (red frame), Sauron (using resource cards), or The Balrog (red frame).
-- _Lackeys of a Fallen-wizard_---The Fallen-wizard alignment includes Fallen-wizard players using both hero and minion characters and resources.
+- _Fallen-wizard_---A Fallen-wizard player can use both hero and minion characters and hero and minion resources and may play as one of the five Fallen-wizards (different colored frames).

-The different alignments of cards have differen colorations which are described in [The Cards and The Decks](#cards-and-decks).
+The different alignments of cards have different colorations which are described in [The Cards and The Decks](#cards-and-decks).

-While direct conflict can occur between the different alignments of companies, most conflict takes the form of _hazards_ or attempts to persuade or dominate each other's characters and forces.
-Hazards are not "controlled" by the Wizards or Ringwraiths, but rather they represent the evil or dangerous forces that are abroad in Middle-earth, which the players use against one another.

 #### Terminology and Rules Applicability